TotalVerb/MathEnrichmentSite/src/pages/algebra.md

   x = 100 - 58 = \boxed{42}
 \]

+Another way to understand what we have done in the above step is that $58 + x$ and $100$ refer to the same mathematical object, $100$.
+Therefore, we can subtract $58$ from both of them, and they will still be different names for the same object.
+That is, $58 + x - 58 = 100 - 58$.
+By using the properties of addition that we are familiar with, the left hand side is just another name for $x$ — and so we obtain the result seen above.

 @@

 In this example, all of the variables we used represent specific mathematical objects.
 Three of them were immediately given to us in the question.
 The other, $x$, still represented a specific mathematical object, but we had to figure it out.

-It is not always the case that variables represent specific mathematical objects --- sometimes, we can attach a **quantifier** to a variable, to say that a statement is true of all mathematical objects of a certain type at once.
+It is not always the case that variables represent specific mathematical objects — sometimes, we can attach a **quantifier** to a variable, to say that a statement is true of all mathematical objects of a certain type at once.

 @@problem

-### Exercise 2: Properties of Whole Number Addition
+#### Exercise 3: Properties of Whole Number Addition

 Give a concrete example for each of the following properties of addition of whole numbers: